mikeevstropov/loopback4-acl/README.md

 ## Basic use

-The following example shows the basic use of `@acl.rules` decorator in class and method levels.
+The following example shows the basic use of `@acl.rules` decorator in class and method level.

 ```ts
 @acl.rules([{